-Continue reading if you need some assistance in choosing a headstone for a loved one, or would like to know some more information regarding the process in selecting a headstone.
+Continue reading if you need some assistance in choosing a headstone for a loved one, or would like to know some more information regarding the process of selecting a headstone.
 If you require some further help, give MMS Memorials a call on 07 3265 5433 and we can assist.

-The term ‘headstone’ is used a lot, but can mean different things to different people.
+The term ‘headstone’ is used a lot but can mean different things to different people.
 The words headstone, tombstone, and gravestone are used interchangeably (although this is technically incorrect), however generally a headstone is the part of a gravestone that has an inscription on it.
 They can be of varying sizes and materials and are traditional grave additions in some religions.

-There are a range of places you can get a headstone from, including stone masons, funeral homes and even the internet.
+There is a range of places you can get a headstone from, including stone masons, funeral homes and even the internet.
 We always recommend going to a qualified professional, such as a monument stone mason, to have a headstone created as they are experienced and qualified to complete a project such as yours.
 If you are in need of some assistance, feel free to give MMS Memorials a call on 07 3265 5433 and we can help.

 There are different kinds of memorials, which includes headstones.
 Other kinds of memorials include:

-Speak to a professional about the different options, as well as speak to the cemetery that your loved one is being laid to rest at, to find out which one is suitable (and allowed) in their designated resting place.
+Speak to a professional about the different options, as well as speak to the cemetery where your loved is being laid to rest at, to find out which one is suitable (and allowed) in their designated resting place.